danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Bug-Issue-Template.md

 # Proposed Solution
 < Narrative describing how the solution will be implemented including screen shots, data samples, API specification, architectural changes, etc. as appropriate for the type and scope of Issue.
 This solution must be reviewed with the requester before beginning implementation.
 Include any special instructions to QA for testing. >

-## Subject Domain Experts
+## Subject Matter Experts
-< list of subject domain experts for this domain.
-If the subject expert from the end-user perspective is not the author, an end-user expert should be listed here.
+< list of subject matter experts for this domain.
+If the SME from the end-user perspective is not the author, an end-user expert should be listed here.
 The Design, Dev, and QA teams should add experts here as appropriate. >

 ## Progress
-### Ready for Planning
+### Fully Created Issues - completed by author
-- [ ] Story and Business Value complete
+- [ ] Description completed
-- [ ] Initial Acceptance Criteria Defined
+- [ ] Acceptance Criteria Specified
+- [ ] Approver Identified
+- [ ] Labels attached
-- [ ] The person who will Approve story identified
+- [ ] QA Needs provided
-- [ ] Proposed Solution provided
+- [ ] SME's provided

-### Ready for Review
+### SME Reviewed Issues - completed by SM & Team Leads
+- [ ] Description approved
+- [ ] Acceptance Criteria Finalized
+- [ ] Approver correct
+- [ ] Appropriate labels attached
+- [ ] QA Needs reviewed
-- [ ] Testing implemented and passed
+- [ ] SME list complete

-### Ready for Pre-Production QA
+### Implemented Issue - completed by Developer assigned
 - [ ] Issue scored
 - [ ] Acceptance criteria met - boxes checked
 - [ ] Announcement message created

-### Ready for SM Approval
+### Tested Issue - Completed by QA assigned
 - [ ] Manual Acceptance Test Results included in Comment

-### Ready for PO Approval
+### Deploy-able Issue - completed by SM
 - [ ] Announcement message approved
 - [ ] Issue complete and correct in all required sections
-- [ ] All checkboxes checked
+- [ ] Acceptance Criteria met